SinisterSpatula/RetroflagGpiGuides/snapsconversion.md

 # Video Snaps conversion

+ > Videos from scraping are usually in a higher resolution than necessary for pi zero/Retroflag Gpi case.
+You should convert these down to a lesser resolution not only to save on file space, but to make them play smoother and load faster.

 * First you need to scrape your roms using one of the available scraping tools.
 I recommend only scraping a single screenshot and a single movie for each game.
 Other metadata is not used, typically.
 (For Retroflag Gpi case or Gameboy zero)

 * [Download Axiom FFMPEG GUI app](https://github.com/MattMcManis/Axiom/releases/download/v1.7.6.0-alpha/Axiom.FFmpeg.7z)